Beyond Representation: In Music And Media, Gender Equality Will Take A Revolution

 To change those institutions, there must be concurrent pressure both within and without.
 (Who's on the masthead, we always ask?)
 Social media, with its data-mining issues and libertarian ethos, is surely no utopian sphere — however, the prominence of marginalized voices who have built digital followings and the impact of concerted digital organizing has absolutely changed the course of cultural dialogues, opening up conversations that previously took place among small communities to become topics for mainstream discussion.
 As a trans, intersex person and a survivor of sexual violence who has been working with other survivors for a long time to build solidarity, support and spaces to heal outside of the traditional legal system that doesn't just fail us regularly but sometimes criminalizes us for defending ourselves, it's been both heartening and frustrating for me to see this change.
 On one hand, I'm thrilled that more people are talking about (and organizing around) racial justice, survivor support, trans and nonbinary representation and inclusion, universal healthcare and other such topics that, ten years ago, felt like radical ideas.
 On the other, I worry about two things: that the reactive nature of social media and the endless search for ad clicks in digital media (which often involves scooping up a social media conversation on a "culture war" issue wholesale without additional reporting) can do more harm than good, losing nuance and important context, and that the commodification of dissent discussed above will prevent systemic change from taking place.

-Remember how the lineage of Turning the Tables is with the feminist history projects of Women's Liberation Movement?
+Remember how Turning the Tables is within the lineage of the feminist history projects of the Women's Liberation Movement?
 That is not a movement with an untroubled history.
 In 1976, the Michigan Womyn's Music Festival, which ran for 40 years and held its last event in 2015, also arose from that same movement.
 The festival, known to many as "Michfest," with its policy of "womyn-born-womyn only," grew to represent the rift between many of the Women's Liberation Movement feminists and their trans sisters; the decades of debate and resistance (which gave rise to a rival "Trans Camp," caused several prominent musicians to pull out of the fest, and created questions of solidarity which follow through to this day for those who didn't and who never addressed the issue) are key context for the Women's Liberation Movement and the projects it gave rise to, including this kind of feminist history.
 Though trans discourse may seem to outsiders to be something new, it is far from it; I'd encourage anyone interested to spend time with the wonderful Digital Transgender Archive, which contains decades' worth of self-published work.
 Only through knowing our history can we move forward.

 Any feminist history project, then — even and especially those which are consciously framed, as Turning the Tables is, as an ongoing conversation — must reckon with this history of exclusion, seeking to rectify it where-ever possible.
 For discussion of artists in the 21st century, an appropriately updated framework seems necessary.
 The idea the editors of this year's Turning the Tables put forward is of "women+" as an umbrella term to indicate that marginalization in the music industry affects genders beyond the binary as well.
 Though non-binary genders and trans people (binary and non) have existed throughout history in many different cultures, the present day's mainstream access to previously underground perspectives has changed the way we are discussed, defined legally and recognized culturally.
 Does this usage of "women+" imply that us non-binary people are but a footnote, or does it open up space for a discussion of what the "+" entails?
 Is it reductive or expansive?
 (I know the intention is the latter, but what does it mean to start with "woman" and move outwards, to consider us as an addendum?
 Who is grouped under this umbrella, and why?)